prubach/lsscb/docs/first_steps.md

 ### **Setting up an account**
-In order to create your an account on the CHEMBIO cluster please contact Silvio or Bartosz via e-mail.
+In order to create your an account on the LSSCB cluster please contact Silvio or Bartosz via e-mail.

 ** After the account is approved you will receive credentials via e-mail from the <code> it @ cent.uw.edu.pl </code> address.**

-The obtained password will allow you to login to the entry node (jumphost-59) at <code>sih-59.cent.uw.edu.pl</code> and from there to login to the CHEMBIO cluster front-node (ssh CHEMBIO) and use the compute [nodes](resources.md) <code>ogr-[0-1] and troll-[1]</code>.
+The obtained password will allow you to login to the entry node (jumphost-59) at <code>sih-59.cent.uw.edu.pl</code> and from there to login to the LSSCB cluster front-node (ssh lsscb) and use the compute [nodes](resources.md) <code>cn00[0-2]</code>.

 ** Please familiarize yourself with the general rules of cluster usage before proceeding further - [LINK](rules.md) **